-The amounts accrued for rebates, chargebacks and other incentive programs were \$0.5 million at December 31, 2010 and none at December 31, 2009.
-We recognized \$1.0 million in reductions to product revenues related to these sales allowances for the year ended December 31, 2010.
+The amounts accrued for rebates, chargebacks and other incentive programs were \$1.7 million at December 31, 2011 and \$0.5 million at December 31, 2010.
+We recognized \$5.0 million and \$1.0 million in reductions to product revenues related to these sales allowances for the years ended December 31, 2011 and 2010, respectively.
 Our procedures for estimating amounts accrued for rebates, chargebacks and other incentive programs at the end of any period are based on available quantitative data and are supplemented by management's judgment with respect to many factors, including but not limited to, current market dynamics, changes in contract terms, impact of new contractual arrangements and changes in sales trends.
 Quantitatively, we use historical sales, inventory movement through commercial channels, product utilization and rebate data and apply forecasting techniques in order to estimate our liability amounts.
 Qualitatively, management's judgment is applied to these items to modify, if appropriate, the estimated liability amounts.
 There are inherent risks in this process.
 For example, patients may not achieve assumed utilization levels; third parties may misreport their utilization to us; and discounts determined under federal guidelines, which affect our rebate programs with U.S. federal government agencies, may differ from those estimated.
 On a quarterly basis, we analyze our estimates against actual rebate, chargeback and incentive program activity and adjust our estimates as necessary.
 Given our limited history with the commercialization of Sumavel DosePro, we may experience variability in our provisions for these sales allowances as we continue to initiate new sales initiatives and/or managed care programs in connection with the commercialization of our product.
-An adjustment to our estimated liabilities for rebates, chargebacks and other incentive programs of 5% of net product sales on a quarterly basis, based on operating results for the year ended December 31, 2010, would have resulted in an increase or decrease to net sales for that quarter of approximately \$0.2 million to \$0.3 million.
+An adjustment to our estimated liabilities for rebates, chargebacks and other incentive programs of 5% of product sales, based on operating results for the year ended December 31, 2011, would have resulted in an increase or decrease to net product sales for that period of approximately \$2.1 million.
 The sensitivity of our estimates can vary by program and type of customer.
 Additionally, there is a time lag between the date we determine the estimated liability and when we actually pay the liability.
 Due to this time lag, we may record adjustments to our estimated liabilities over several reporting periods, which can result in a net increase to net revenues or a net decrease to net revenues in those periods.
 Material differences may result in the amount of revenue we recognize from product sales if the actual amount of rebates, chargebacks and incentives differ materially from the amounts estimated by management.
-To date, there has been no material differences between the amount recorded in a period and actual charges incurred.
+To date, there have been no material differences between the amount recorded in a period and actual charges incurred.

 We also sell our product to third party distributors under license and distribution agreements where we do not participate in the commercialization efforts of the product in the licensed territories.
 Our product is sold at a specified transfer price with the right of return to us for damaged goods or in the event of a recall.
-The distributor maintains all risk for retail and wholesaler fees and discounts, collectability of customer receivables, customer returns and expiration of the product.
-We recognize revenues for product sales under these license arrangements upon acceptance of the product by the licensee (generally at point of shipment).
+The distributor retains all risk for retail and wholesaler fees and discounts, collectability of customer receivables, customer returns and expiration of the product.
+We recognize revenues for product sales under these license arrangements upon acceptance of the product by the licensee (generally at point of shipment sales under license arrangements have no right of return).